Principal Investigator; Professor of Botany.

 Susana Gómez González

-Assistant profesor in Botany; Research associate of the CR2, Chile
+Associate professor in Botany; Adjoint researcher of the CR2, Chile

-Research interests: plant ecology and evolution in fire-prone ecosystems, plant community ecology, seed ecology and plant invasions.
+Research interests: Plant ecology, evolution and management in fire-prone ecosystems, seed ecology and plant invasions.

 Assistant profesor in Botany